×

 Dzongkha vs Basque Difficulty

 The Dzongkha vs Basque difficulty level basically depends on the number of Dzongkha Alphabets and Basque Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Dzongkha and Basque are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Dzongkha and Basque, which language is harder to learn?
-Time required to learn Dzongkha is Not Available while to learn Basque time required is 88 weeks.
+Time required to learn Dzongkha is 38 weeks while to learn Basque time required is 88 weeks.